syall/SIPF/README.md

 The `lab1-queko.sh` script runs `mapper` on every circuit in the `QUEKO-benchmark` repository that has a coupling graph available from the Sakai assignment files (`aspen4.txt` for `16QBT` prefix , `tokyo.txt` for `20QBT` prefix).

-- Make sure to have pulled in the `QUEKO-benchmark` repository with `git pull  on recurse-submodules`.
+- Make sure to have pulled in the `QUEKO-benchmark` repository with `git submodule update --init --recursive`.
 - For each combination, a line will denote which combination is running, and if there isn't a mapping, an error message will be printed.
 - The program output for each combination is outputted to files in `lab1/` that are named with the format `circuit on coupling.txt`.